TiaMcDowell/TombOfAnnihilationNotes/docs/Objects/Ring of Winter.md

 [[Xandala Cimber]] says it's something to keep quiet and it could get her in trouble.
 It could herald in a new ice age.

-The ring has a powerful thrawl and a will of its own.
+The ring has a powerful thrall and a will of its own.
 He started to lose control after his wife [[Alisandra Cimber]] "died."

-[[Artus Cimber]] used it to make snowcones.
+[[Artus Cimber]] used it to make snow cones.